We’ve all heard the story of Icarus, who flew too close to the sun and met his untimely downfall.

 When it comes to set up, you can purchase a number of 1.5-inch thick abs pipes of 10 ft. length (standard size) sections needed to achieve the required height at which the drone is stuck, along with the connecting pieces and duct tape.

-To avoid injury or inconvenience, cut the pipes into the 5 ft. length sections using a hacksaw and carry them out to the tree, only attaching them together when you have reached the area where the constructed pole is needed.
+To avoid injury or inconvenience, cut the pipes into the five feet long sections using a hacksaw and carry them out to the tree, only attaching them together when you have reached the area where the constructed pole is needed.
 Doing this will make them easier to carry rather than one long, cumbersome pole.

 To make carrying even easier, you can invite your friends to help!